NON-STATE ACTORS IN EDUCATION

 1. Governance and regulations

-The Ministry of Education, Human Resource Planning, Vocational Training and National Excellence (MOE) is in charge of regulating public, assisted private schools and private schools.
-According to the 1997 Education Act (amended 2008), the Chief Education Officer is responsible for updating the Private School Register and delegating to a professional staff of the Ministry for the registration and administration of private schools.
-The MOE through the Office for Early Childhood Education is responsible for all ECD facilities, both daycares, and preschools, and with the Council on Early Childhood Education in charge of providing advice to the Minister on matters relating to ECD.
+The Ministry of Education, Human Resource Planning, Vocational Training and National Excellence (MOE) is responsible for the regulation of all public, assisted private schools and private schools.
+According to the 1997 Education Act, the Chief Education Officer is responsible for the registration and administration of private schools.

 Vision: Dominica is a member of the Organisation of Eastern Caribbean States (OECS).
-The 2012-2021 Education Strategy provides an educational framework for Member States to align their national strategies and plans and part of the OECS Educational Support Project and alliance with the Global Partnership for Education.
+The 2012-21 Education Strategy aims for Member States to align their national strategies and plans as part of the OECS Educational Support Project and form an alliance with the Global Partnership for Education.

 3.1 Regulations by distinct levels of education

-In Dominica, early childhood care and education cover children under six and is provided by daycare centers for children from three months to three years old and preschool institutions for children from three to five years old.
-There are currently 15 daycares and 68 preschools registered with the Ministry of Education, from which private centers are the main providers accounting for 66% of national ECCE enrolment.
+Early childhood care and education (ECCE) covers children under six and is provided by daycare centres (ages 3 months to 3 years) and preschool institutions (ages 3-5).
+There are currently 15 daycare centres and 68 preschools registered under the Ministry of Education.
+Private centres account for 66% of total ECCE enrolments.

 Entry/Establishment